Founder & Managing Director

 Companies kept asking for a local experience, which I didn’t have as a newcomer.
 I had thought my global experience would be enough.

 Then one day, I thought, heck, why do I go apply for jobs under the mercy of an employer?
 Why don’t I become my own boss?
-The demands for bilingual Chinese medical writing are there and I have the skills.
+The demands for bilingual Chinese medical communications are there and I have the skills.
 I have a computer and an Internet connection.

 And the decision was made.